-This worksheet focuses on the pronunciation of foreign food names.
+This lesson plan focuses on the pronunciation of foreign food names.
 We want to show students how such names are pronounced in American and British English as well as have a bit of fun.
 We think that all foodies will love this worksheet 😊

 FOREIGN FOOD NAMES